-Do I need to speak Japanese ?
+Do I need to Speak Japanese ?

 Instructor courses are designed to improve your skill sets to instructor certification levels.
 To reach these levels we recommend candidates should at least be comfortable on intermediate trails when they join the course.
 Course durations are set in consideration of the typical amount of training time to reach the required certification standards.
 Please get in touch if you are unsure if your skiing or riding level is sufficient to join an instructor certification course.
 Many candidates take advantage of pre-course training if they are not confident in their level or have not been on snow for some time.

 Do I need to have teaching experience ?

 No formal teaching experience is required.
 If you have experienced the satisfaction of helping someone learn something or improve their skills, then you will know why teaching can be so rewarding.
 Training will be provided to help you be able to present fun, safe, highly effective lessons.

 How fit do I need to be ?

 The fitter the better!
 The amazing snow and fun terrain are addictive and you will want to be out using your new found skills every day.
 If your fitness is not that great, you owe it to yourself to make an effort before the course begins so you can make the most of what the course and Niseko have to offer.
 We are happy to advise on a suitable fitness programme if required.

-What training will I receive on the course?
+What training will I receive on the course

 A variety of techniques are used to improve your efficiency of movement, including the introduction of the theory, lots of on-snow exercises, freestyle and powder coaching, video training, imagery training.
 Oh, and of course plenty of time throwing yourself around in Niseko’s famous soft powder!

-By understanding efficiently of movements and with training on analyzing your own and the movements of others, you will have a great basis from which to be able to formulate a cunning plan – the keystone of any highly effective and professional lesson.
+By understanding efficiently of movements and with training on analysing your own and the movements of others, you will have a great basis from which to be able to formulate a cunning plan – the keystone of any highly effective and professional lesson.
 We will show you how to present a fun, safe and effective lesson that meets the goals of your students and keeps them coming back for more from their ‘guru on the snow’.

 Where will I be staying ?

 Accommodations are based in the ski village of Hirafu at the base of the largest of Niseko’s four linked ski resorts, Niseko Grand Hirafu.
 Hirafu is one of the liveliest ski resort villages in japan with plenty of bars, restaurants and shops.

 Can I book a single room ?

 What are the meal arrangements ?

 Meals are at your own cost.
 Lunches will usually be taken on the mountain or near by, but bringing pack lunches is also an option.
 Accommodations have fully equipped kitchens if you want to prepare your own dinners, however eating out is big part of experiencing the local culture and enjoying your time in Japan, so we recommend you budget for some evening dining.

 Sure, no problem!
 We are happy for candidates to source their own accommodation.
 We will discount the accommodation component from the course fees

 What is the ski resort like ?